10 Gorilla Trekking Mistakes that will cost you Time – Money, and Extra Effort

 You are trekking in an ancient Rainforest, where the trails are often freshly hacked with a machete for you.
 There are nettles, thorns, thick underbrush, slippery paths, flies, and at rare times wasps.

-You are in Equatorial Africa, yet you are trekking at a higher location, in a thick forest where your best protection is the right clothing.
+You are in Equatorial Africa, yet you are trekking at a higher location, in a thick forest where your best protection is suitable clothing.
 This is not a fashion show, but for your protection.

-Cover your skin, use garden gloves, use the right footwear, a good hat, thick socks, insect repellent.
-You are on a Trek and not on Sunday Stroll in Central Park, be prepared.
+Cover your skin, use garden gloves, use the proper footwear, a good hat, thick socks, and insect repellent.
+Be prepared if you are on a Trek and not on Sunday Stroll in Central Park.

 Gorilla Wear is not about making a fashion statement but protecting yourself on a trek in the rainforest.